-- Arrangement for down payment for the replacement of tampered meters for indigent clients, only 1st and 2nd offences, can be approved by the Director Operational Service or his nominee, or the Chief Financial Officer or his/her nominee. - ii) The Accounting Officer may appoint an independent person to investigate a meter tampering when requested. - 5.12.3 Rates And Instalment - 5.12.3.1 The property rates are levied annually in July and are payable in twelve equal instalments, but customers may apply to pay annually on or before 30 September.
+i) Arrangement for down payment for the replacement of tampered meters for indigent clients, only 1st and 2nd offences, can be approved by the Chief Financial Officer or his/her nominee, where the amount can be recovered through electricity purchases.

+- ii) The Accounting Officer may appoint an independent person to investigate a meter tampering when requested. - iii) Any other down payments and arrangements will be as per the tariffs approved by Council for these offences.

+5.12.3 Rates and Instalment

+The property rates are levied monthly and are payable on due date, but customers may apply to pay annually on or before 30 September 31 May in the previous financial year.

-- 5.12.3.2 If three monthly instalments are unpaid, the remaining instalments are immediately due and payable. - 5.12.3.3 Matters related to rates are more comprehensively dealt with in the property rates policy in accordance with the Local Government: Property Rates Act 2004, Act nr.
-6 of 2004 including any amendments and regulations. - 5.12.4 Sewerage And Refuse removal - 5.12.4.1 The sewerage and refuse removal are levied annually in July and are payable in twelve equal instalments, but customers may apply to pay annually on or before 30 September. - 5.12.4.1 If three instalments are unpaid, the remaining instalments are immediately due and payable.
+- 5.12.3.1 Matters related to rates are more comprehensively dealt with in the property rates policy in accordance with the Local Government: Property Rates Act 2004, Act nr.
+6 of 2004 including any amendments and regulations. - 5.12.4 Sewerage and Refuse removal - 5.12.4.1 The sewerage and refuse removal are levied monthly and are on due date, but customers may apply to pay annually on or before 30 September 31 May of the previous Financial year.